righetti/ROB2004/README.md

 # ROB2004 Robotics manipulation and locomotion

 **Note:** For Spring 2025, use the `spring25` branch in this repository.
-You can directly downloading it by selecting this branch as:
+You can directly download it by selecting this branch as:

 <img src="download-info.jpeg" width="800">